 4. Create a compost heap

-This is great for wildlife, and it also means your leftover food goes to good use too, rather than just to landfill tips.
+This is great for wildlife, and it also means your leftover food goes to good use too.
 Mixing uncooked food with garden waste and a little compost soil will speed up the natural recycling of nutrients - so it makes healthy ‘mulch’ to put in your garden around your plants, and a welcome haven for worms and other insects in the meantime.
 You can get started by encouraging the kids to pop any scraps into a kitchen compost bucket.

 5. Brighten up your borders

-Colours attract wildlife, so as well as plants and flowers you might want to introduce some fun pots and ornaments to your garden.
+Colours attract wildlife, so as well as plants and flowers you might want to introduce any fun pots and ornaments you have going spare to your garden.
 The tools they use for gardening can be nice and bright too - just for the fun of it.

 Once you’ve created your wildlife garden, hold regular wildlife expeditions

 Get your little ones to keep a beady eye on their wildlife garden as it grows, especially when the plants flower as that’s when they provide the most pollen and nectar for bees, butterflies and other pollinating insects.
-It’s fun to make a note of all the different types of insects you see together, so get them to make a checklist or even draw what they discover outside - our i-spy books are a great way to get (and keep) them interested in the great outdoors.
+It’s fun to make a note of all the different types of insects you see together, so get them to make a checklist or even draw what they discover outside.

 Remember to dig around though - things like woodlice live under stones and rocks, and so do millipedes, centipedes, snails, slugs and lots of different types of beetles.